-Jesus is not only our loving Savior, He is also our judge.
+Not only is Jesus our loving Savior, He is also our judge.

 Verse 23: "that all may honor the Son, just as they honor the Father.
 Whoever does not honor the Son does not honor the Father who sent him."

-Jesus had previously told them that God had sent Him.
-He is saying that anyone who does not accept Him dishonors God.
+Jesus had previously said that God had sent Him.
+Here, He is saying that anyone who does not accept Him dishonors God.

 Jesus continues his discussion of His relationship to his Father with the ones who are accusing Him of blasphemy.

 Verse 24: "Truly, truly, I say to you, whoever hears my word and believes him who sent me has eternal life.
 He does not come into judgment, but has passed from death to life."

 Jesus was speaking of the last Judgment, (at the “Great White Throne),” Names are not written in “The Lambs Book of Life,” will be eternally separated from God.